longlho/node-jsonrpc/README.md

 This is a JSON-RPC protocol implementation in NodeJS that follows JSON-RPC 2.0 specs.
 The good and also bad thing about this library is that it enforces method handler modules to have a certain convention/design pattern.
 However, it allows the server to automatically extract documentation from the handler (Introspection).
 This library is still under development.

 ## Features
-- Handle GET/POST request
+- Handles GET/POST requests
-- Better error feedbacks
+- Better error feedback
-- Allow method namespacing (Module.method)
+- Allows method namespacing (Module.method)
-- Allow exposure of all methods inside a module
+- Allows exposure of all methods inside a module
-- Authentication can be achieved with giving a preHandle function
+- Authentication can be achieved by giving a preHandle function
 - Introspection (in progress)

 ## Usage
-Handler that can be registered with njrpc should have name attribute in the instance.
-A sample handler can be found in handler.js
+Handlers that can be registered with njrpc should have a name attribute in the instance.
+A sample handler can be found in handler.js.

 The best design pattern to use with this server is the Module design pattern.